MaastrichtU-IDS/solid-station/README.md

 ## Deploy the SOLID server

-Change the `docker-compose.yml` to set the right path for HTTPS certificates in `VIRTUAL_HOST`, `LETSENCRYPT_HOST` variables (wildcards are not supported.
+1. Change the `docker-compose.yml` to set the right path for HTTPS certificates in `VIRTUAL_HOST`, `LETSENCRYPT_HOST` variables (wildcards are not supported).

-1. Create the following directories for the SOLID pods data on your server and set their owner to `1000`
+2. Create the following directories for the SOLID pods data on your server and set their owner to `1000`

 ```bash
 sudo mkdir -p /data/solid/config